YamamotoTomiya/WyckoffTransformer/README.md

 rclone copy generated.tar.gz "NUS_Dropbox:/Nikita Kazeev/Wyckoff Transformer data/" --progress
 ```
 Tar is used to handle the large number of small files, and `pigz` is used to speed up the compression.
 The Dropbox folder is private, if you are a collaborator, please contact for access.
-# tar is used to speed up the transfer, as we have a lot of small files

 ## Preprocessing
 In order to be analyzed the data must be preprocessed and cached.
 To preprocess all generated datasets in `generated/datasets.yaml`: